 All College Book Club:

-Pick up a copy at the library, or if you’re already familiar with the book, join us in the Library conference room in Randolph or Williston.
+Pick up a copy at either library and join us in the Library conference room in Randolph or Williston.
 You can also read this title online here.
 Contact Bonnie (email@example.com) for details about joining us online.

 Interested in more information and reminders about the book club?
 Need a copy sent to your site?
 Email Veronica: firstname.lastname@example.org

 Hartness West Gallery:

 Hartness Library is proud to present, in collaboration with the Vermont Folk Life Center: Hitting the Mat.

 By day, the men and women of Slam All-Star Wrestling are carpenters, roofers and office workers, but by night they are a brotherhood of giants, heroes and villains.
 A misfit bunch clad in spandex, feather boas and studded leather, the members of this small professional wrestling community entertain screaming crowds once a month on a humble stage at the Moose Lodge, St. Albans, VT.

 Documentary-style photos, audio, and film by Emily McManamy offer a diverse invitation to join the crowd, enter the ring, or even sneak behind-the-scenes of this unique gathering.
 “Hitting the Mat” was produced in partnership with the Vermont Folklife Center and is made possible by the Center’s Vision & Voice Gallery touring exhibits program.

 Dr. Ross Lieblappen is an Assistant Professor in the Science Department at VTC, teaching physics, environmental biology, and chemistry.
 He received a B.A. in environmental studies and chemistry from Middlebury College, a M.S. in mathematics from The University of Vermont, and a Ph.D. in Engineering Sciences from Dartmouth College.